Applied Neuroscience MSc

 Ninewells Hospital

-This course offers the opportunity for students with undergraduate degrees in relevant subjects, such as biological sciences or psychology, to acquire the knowledge and skills required for a career in neuroscience.
+This course offers the opportunity for students with undergraduate degrees in relevant subjects, such as biological sciences or psychology, to convert their studies to the neuroscience field and acquire the knowledge and skills required for a career in neuroscience.

 You will be taught by non-clinical and clinical neuroscientists, internationally-renowned researchers exploring topics that range from molecular to behavioural neuroscience.
 You will have access to well-equipped laboratories and the opportunity to experience cutting-edge research techniques.